pi-etro/quadLegas/README.md

 ## Usage

-First import the registration document (example [here](http://prograd.ufabc.edu.br/pdf/_matriculas_deferidas_pos_ajuste_2019_3.pdf)) in the menu option `3`.
-It may take a while to import the *pdf* file.

-After importing the document you can select option `1` to list all students who are in the same classes as you - enter your university ID (RA) and the path to the *csv* file (`/path/to/file.csv`) - or option `2` to list all students from one or more classes - enter the number of classes to consult, the code for each class and the path to the *csv* file.
+After you started quadLegas, select option `1` to list all students who are in the same classes as you - enter your university ID (RA) and the path to the *csv* file (`/path/to/file.csv`) - or option `2` to list all students from one or more classes - enter the number of classes to consult, the code for each class and the path to the *csv* file.

-In the output *csv* file, each column is a class with the class code as header, each row has the students' name or the university ID (RA) - in case quadLegas doesn't know the name associated with the ID.
+In the output *csv* file, each column each column corresponds to a class with the class code as header, each row has the students' name or the university ID (RA) - in case quadLegas doesn't know the name associated with the ID.

 Enter `0` any time to return to the menu and `4` to exit the menu and quit quadLegas.